International Undergraduate Student Path

 - A minimum TOEFL* score of 60 is required on the Internet-based test.

 - *An alternative English Language Test International students may take is the International English Language Testing System (IELTS).
 A minimum score of 5 is required.
+For international applicants from countries where English is the official language, please contact the Admissions Office to request a waiver of this requirement.

 - Submit documentation substantiating official status with the US Citizenship and Immigration Service (USCIS), in order to determine eligibility to study in the United States as follows: